Raymond J. Deshaies

 Raymond Joseph Deshaies (born September 25, 1961) is an American biochemist and cell biologist.
-He is a board director or member of the scientific advisory board of several biotechnology companies and an external affiliate at California Institute of Technology (Caltech).
+He is a board director or member of the scientific advisory board of several biotechnology companies and professor emeritus at California Institute of Technology (Caltech).
 Previously, he was distinguished fellow and senior vice president of global research at Amgen.
 Prior to that, he was a professor of biology at Caltech and an investigator of the Howard Hughes Medical Institute.
 He is also the co-founder of the biotechnology companies Proteolix and Cleave Biosciences.
 His research focuses on mechanisms and regulation of protein homeostasis in eukaryotic cells, with a particular focus on how proteins are conjugated with ubiquitin and degraded by the proteasome.

 Biography

 Deshaies was born in Waterbury, Connecticut, on September 25, 1961.
 He graduated from Cornell University with a B.S. in biochemistry in 1983.
 He received his biochemistry doctorate from the University of California, Berkeley, in 1988 under the direction of Randy Schekman.
 He performed postdoctoral studies at Berkeley (1988–1990) and subsequently at the University of California, San Francisco (1990–1994) with Marc Kirschner.
 He started as an assistant professor at Caltech in 1994.